Co-lexicographically Ordering Automata and Regular Languages -- Part I: Definitions, First Results, and Problems

+By Remark \ref{rem:booleans width}, if $\mathcal L$ can be written as the boolean combination of a constant number of Wheeler languages (for example, of a constant number of finite languages), then ${\text{width}}^N({\mt L}) \leq {\text{width}}^D({\mt L}) \in O(1)$.
+Furthermore, this bound holds for any total order $\preceq$ on the alphabet if the starting languages are finite (because finite languages are Wheeler independently on the alphabet order).

-The above notions define two hierarchies of regular languages.
+Definition \ref{def:psrt_languages} introduces two hierarchies of regular languages.
 As shown in Section \ref{subsec:ind_dfa}, languages in the first levels of these hierarchies are much easier to index and compress (see Section \ref{sec:definition indexing and compression} for a definition of the indexing and compression problems for finite-state automata).
 Hence, it is interesting to determine the correct position of a given language in the above hierarchies, that is, to solve the \emph{language width} problem.

 \begin{Problem}[Language width problem] Given a regular language $\mathcal L$ (by means of a DFA or an NFA recognizing it) and an integer $p$, determine whether: \begin{itemize} \item ${\text{width}}^D(\mathcal L) \leq p$. \item ${\text{width}}^N(\mathcal L) \leq p$. \end{itemize} \end{Problem}